 1. Dark Leafy Greens

 If there's a vegetable that all of us need to consume on a daily basis, it's dark leafy greens.
 They all have lots of antioxidants in them.
-Kale specifically is loaded with vitamins A, E and K, and beta-carotene (a type of antioxidant).
-Collards are a powerful source of calcium, folate and vitamins A and C. Spinach has vitamins A, K and manganese.
+Kale specifically is loaded with vitamins A, E, and K, and beta-carotene (a type of antioxidant).
+Collards are a powerful source of calcium, folate, and vitamins A and C. Spinach has vitamins A, K, and manganese.
 Turnip greens have calcium, manganese, folate, and vitamins A and C in them.
 Arugula and Romaine lettuce are full of vitamins A and K too.
-All of these greens help to keep you regular, support bone health, reduce stress and boost digestive enzymes and your immune system.
+All of these greens help to keep you regular, support bone health, reduce stress, and boost digestive enzymes and your immune system.

-The great thing about dark leafy greens as it relates to your vagina is the fact that they help to purify your blood, increase your blood's circulation (including to your vaginal region) and, they are able to relieve vaginal dryness due to their ability to sexually stimulate (via the increase in your blood's circulation) you too.
+The great thing about dark leafy greens as it relates to your vagina is the fact that they help to purify your blood, increase your blood's circulation (including to your vaginal region), they are able to relieve vaginal dryness due to their ability to sexually stimulate (via the increase in your blood's circulation) you too.

 2. Squash

 A kind of food that definitely does your body good is squash.
-Not only is it loaded with vitamins A, B6, C along with folate, fiber, riboflavin, iron, magnesium, phosphorus and potassium, it's a vegetable that is proven to aid in the management of diabetes, while keeping your eyes and lungs healthy and, even preventing anemia.
+Not only is it loaded with vitamins A, B6, and C along with folate, fiber, riboflavin, iron, magnesium, phosphorus, and potassium, it's a vegetable that is proven to aid in the management of diabetes, while keeping your eyes and lungs healthy and, even preventing anemia.

 Another awesome thing about squash is it's got a lot of zinc in it.
 If you're prone to having recurring bacterial vaginosis or yeast infections, zinc can help to keep both of those at bay.
 There are also studies to support the fact that there is a direct link to low libidos and zinc deficiency.
 Just one more reason to have some squash this evening, right?